hajertamas/sse-server/README.md

 # SSEServer

-A PHP solution for webRTC via Server Sent Events
+A PHP solution for webRTC via Server Sent Events\n
 A nice alternative to Websockets for shared hosting.

 ---